WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 Why is my train always late?
 Do lightbulbs last longer than they should?

-These questions can perhaps be answered with an understanding of the phenomenon underlying the waiting time paradox and the inspection paradox.
+These questions can be answered with the waiting time paradox and the inspection paradox.

 Source code for the simulations is available on [GitHub](https://github.com/WGUNDERWOOD/waiting-time/).